Donaim/proviral-pres1/slides.md

 - I have a passion for programming, lots of hobby projects, and a programming blog.

 - As a Ukrainian, I am grateful for the support that many of you have shown for my country.
-The war is still ongoing, and it's only getting worse.
+The war with Russia is still ongoing, and it's only getting worse.

 -->